gaelforget/ClimateModels.jl/docs/src/index.md

 - a shallow water model (2D)
 - the MIT general circulation model (3D, Ocean, Atmosphere, etc)

-_Note: this package still is im its early stage of development, such that breaking changes should be expected._
+_Note: this package is still its early stage of development, such that breaking changes should be expected._

 ```@index